phenopolis/phenopolis_genomics_browser/README.md

 # Phenopolis API

-The Phenopolis API provides endpoints (see `views/` dir) which query the sqlite database and return JSON (see `exemplar_data` for examples of responses).
+The Phenopolis API provides endpoints (see `views/` dir) which query the postgres database and return JSON (see `exemplar_data` for examples of responses).
 The templates for the JSON response are stored under `response_templates/`.
 These are language specific as they are prefixed with en, cn and jp.
 These JSON files provide the headers which map to table headers on the [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend).